patrickromeromccafferty/wetgrain/notes6.md

 **'Whirl Piece', Maria Sledmere** <br>
 <br>
 When I first read ‘Whirl Piece’, I was listening to my ‘June’ playlist which had just been through Joshua Burnside’s Sycamore Queen and moved on to Beneath the Oaks by Dylan Gossett.
-So when I came soon after to Sledmere’s remembered ‘sweet bay magnolia, American sycamore and Valley oak’, I al- ready felt conspiratorially inducted.
-This layered kaleidoscope of synchronic- ity continued in lines filled with an exultant, tactile, sensory decadence; a cosmic star cast of tacos and sun peaches, Viridian bath light, brilliant Yuba granite, craquelure and supped milky electrolytes.
+So when I came soon after to Sledmere’s remembered ‘sweet bay magnolia, American sycamore and Valley oak’, I already felt conspiratorially inducted.
+This layered kaleidoscope of synchronicity continued in lines filled with an exultant, tactile, sensory decadence; a cosmic star cast of tacos and sun peaches, Viridian bath light, brilliant Yuba granite, craquelure and supped milky electrolytes.
 This poem revels in the totality of ‘language in everything’, echoing for me Jeff Buckley’s non-advice to: ‘be awake enough to see where you are at any given time, and how that is beautiful, and has poetry inside’.
 Everything in this piece has poetry inside, outside, flaring at the seams.
 ‘What to hold as we are in pieces’ is the unasked question that will hold my attention for a long time to come.<br><br>
 *Nidhi Zak/Aria Eipe*
 <br>
 <br>